 - Stack memory is faster than heap memory.
-The stack memory provides high locality - static stack allocations produces better code.
-It avoids filling the stack each time the function is reached - constexpr for arrays with dynamic indexing produces very inefficient code with GCC.
+The stack memory provides high locality, it is small (cache fit), and its size is known at compile-time - static stack allocations produce better code.
+It avoids filling the stack each time the function is reached - constexpr arrays with dynamic indexing produces very inefficient code with GCC.
 Use static constexpr instead